GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 ---
 # Thank you for your time!

+* FREE SWAG SHIPPED HOME!

 * Fleet channel if you have questions later! fleetdm.com/slack

 * Twitter:  @ksatter_dev @gepeto42 and @fleetctl

 * https://www.pluralsight.com/authors/guillaume-ross

+* IF YOU HAVE AN ISC2 CERT: https://www.be-represented.org/

 Wallpapers provided by the great Rob Sheridan!